 What really sets the Kettle apart from the rest through is its vents.
 Also called dampers, these vents sit both at the bottom and the top of the grill chamber.
 They control airflow through the grill, allowing you to easily manage the cooking temperatures of your Kettle.

-The Kettle’s vents also help give the grill another function: It can double up as a BBQ smoker.
+The Kettle’s vents also help provide another function: It can double up as a BBQ smoker.

 The air vents are one thing but what also helps the Kettle’s excellent performance is it shape.
 It has an almost spherical build, which helps allow for perfect convection.
 Without getting too bogged down in the science of this, the shape allows near perfect heat distribution while also reducing flare-ups.

-The Weber Kettle’s simple build might be off-putting to people who prefer something that has a bit more heft and boasts more features, but it delivers exactly what is needed from a good charcoal grill.
+The Weber Kettle’s simple build might be off-putting to people who prefer something that has a bit more heft and boasts more features, but it delivers exactly what it needs to.

 For others, its design is a classic, and its lighter weight (not an indicator of poor quality) and wheels makes it perfect for taking on the road camping or to a tailgate.
 For this reason we’ve even listed as among our best tailgate grills.

 Let’s get into details.
-Its 22-inch width gives you a 363-square inch cooking surface to work with, which is more than enough for a portable charcoal grill.
+Its 22-inch width gives you a 363-square inch cooking surface to work with, which is more than enough for a portable unit like this.

 Easy charcoal access is a key factor when looking for a good grill.
-You need to be able to replace coals as they burn out, and also when it comes to cleaning your grill after you cook.
+You need to be able to replace coals as they burn out, and also when it comes to cleaning up after you cook.

 The Kettle’s foldable hinged cooking grates making it easy to replace charcoal as it burns out.